Why You Can’t Stop Overthinking at Night (And How to Actually Slow It Down)

 3. Let Thoughts Be There (Without Engaging Them)

-This is the hardest shift, but also the most effective.
+This is the hardest shift, but also one of the most effective.

 Instead of: